 About Southwark Council

 Southwark Council is made up of 23 wards.
 Two or three councillors are elected from each ward making it a total of 63 councillors:

-- The Labour party currently has 49 councillors
+The Labour party has 49 councillors and the Liberal Democrats party has 14 councillors.

 Elections for the council are held every four years.
 The last election took place on 3 May 2018.